ChainShot/Builder/docs/model_types.rst

 ======================  ====================================================================
-id                      Mongo ID identifier name                    Short Name stageContainerId        Which of the :ref:`stage_containers` this belongs in codeStageIds            Array of IDs of all :ref:`code_stage` this code file belongs to mode                    The Monaco Code Editor mode to display the code in executable              Should this be included when the stage code is executed? executablePath          The path at which the code file is executed hasProgress             Should ChainShot track users progress for this CodeFile?
+id                      Mongo ID identifier name                    Short Name initialCode             The code which this CodeFile should begin with for the user mode                    The Monaco Code Editor mode to display the code in stageContainerId        Which of the :ref:`stage_containers` this belongs in codeStageIds            Array of IDs of all :ref:`code_stage` this code file belongs to executable              Should this be included when the stage code is executed? executablePath          The path at which the code file is executed hasProgress             Should ChainShot track users progress for this CodeFile?